 • purchase of products that, owing to their nature or according to custom in trade and other fair business practices, are not related to the subject matter of the relevant agreement (tying); or

 • price formation or establishment of other contractual terms and conditions for selling the products supplied by the imposing undertaking to other undertakings or consumers.

 This exemption does not apply, however, where such restrictions:

-The recently adopted Vertical Block Exemption Regulation added more detail to these rules (see question 18).
+The Vertical Block Exemption Regulation added more detail to these rules (see question 18).

 Transfer of IPRs or use of IP

-The Competition Law and regulations applicable to vertical restraints do not define ‘agreement’ and thus, the more general civil law notion should be considered.
-In particular, the Civil Code of Ukraine of 2003 defines the term ‘arrangement or transaction’ as actions aimed at the establishment, alteration or termination of civil rights and obligations.
-The term ‘agreement’ is similarly defined in the Methodology on Determination of Control Relationships of 2002.
+The Competition Law and regulations applicable to vertical restraints do not define 'agreement' and thus, the more general civil law notion should be considered.
+In particular, the Civil Code of Ukraine of 2003 defines the term 'arrangement or transaction' as actions aimed at the establishment, alteration or termination of civil rights and obligations.
+The term 'agreement' is similarly defined in the Recommendations on the Application of the Concept on Control of 2018.

 The AMC may assess agreements in aggregate.
 In particular, pursuant to the Vertical Block Exemption Regulation, in cases where parallel networks of similar vertical restraints cover more than 50 per cent of a relevant market, the AMC may issue a resolution that the vertical block exemption will not apply to such restraints.